Hurricane Kilo: Records

 While Kilo was traversing the Central Pacific basin as a major hurricane, hurricanes Ignacio and Jimena were also active as Category 4 hurricanes.
 This marked the first time on record that three concurrent major hurricanes were active east of the International Date Line, as well as the first time three Category 4 hurricanes were simultaneously active in the Eastern/Central Pacific basins.
 Additionally, Ignacio was active within the Central Pacific basin alongside Kilo, marking the first time two simultaneous major hurricanes were active within the Central Pacific.
-Kilo also became the third tropical cyclone of the 2015 season to cross the Date Line, surpassing the previous mark of two tropical cyclones crossing the dateline in one season, which occurred in 1997.
+Kilo also became the third tropical cyclone of the 2015 season to cross the Date Line, surpassing the previous mark of two tropical cyclones crossing the dateline in one season, which occurred between 1997 and 2002.

 Preparations and impact

 Hawaii

 A flash flood watch was issued by the National Weather Service on August 23 for all Hawaiian islands, ending at 6:00 p.m.
 HST on August 24.
 The weather service also issued a Marine Weather Statement for heavy showers and thunderstorms.
 The watch was upgraded to a flash flood warning later that day for the Big Island.

 Moisture associated with Kilo, then a tropical depression, significantly affected Hawaii.
 Honolulu received 4.48 in of rain from early on August 23 to August 25, including 3.53 in on August 24, setting a record for the highest rainfall amount for any day in August.
 Rain rates of 3 to 4 in per hour were estimated by radar near Kauai.
 Thunderstorms over the island chain resulted in nearly 10,000 lightning strikes from August 23 to 24.
 Kohala Mountain Road on the Big Island was closed after water covered its surface, while floodwaters made the Piilani Highway in Maui impassable.
 In Kipahulu, the Hana Highway flooded, cutting off transportation in parts of the town.
 Numerous schools closed near the Hana area, and the Hana Highway was closed for several miles across.
 Inundation forced the closures of the Waiʻanapanapa and ʻĪao Valley state parks.
 The towns of Kahana and Honokowai reported neighborhoods being flooded as well.
 In Oahu, flash floods inundated areas near the Ala Moana Center and a flooded a Walmart store.
 More than a foot of water flooded roads in Ala Moana.
 In that town, the sewer system failed during the floods, with thousands of gallons of sewer water flowing out of manholes.
 An off-ramp of Interstate H-1 near the University of Hawaii was rendered impassable.
 In addition, two lanes of the highway near Waimalu were flooded and closed.
 Several schools on Oahu closed on August 24 due to floods and power outages.